gamemanual0/gm0/source/docs/appendix/vendor-list.rst

       Generally, McMaster-Carr's shipping is around the same price as other vendors, and shipping is usually next-day.
 * `MiSUMI <https://us.misumi-ec.com/>`_
     * MiSUMI is a Japanese company specializing in industrial and manufacturing components.
-      They sell bulk 15mm anodized :term:`extrusion` similar to the REV Robotics :term:`extrusion`.
+They sell bulk 15mm anodized :term:`extrusion <Extrusion>` similar to the REV Robotics :term:`extrusion <Extrusion>`.
+The 15mm :term:`extrusion
-      The 15mm :term:`extrusion` can be cut to length as well.
+      <Extrusion>` can be cut to length as well.
     * MiSUMI also sells aluminum drawer slides that are popular for linear extensions.
       They are available in different lengths, but the most common is 400mm.